Abdur-rahmaanJ/ppython/README.md

 - setup()

-used to initialise what will be used only once
+Used to initialise what will be used only once

 - draw()